Ritchie scores in 11th round of SO, Ducks beat Wild 3-2

 Perry and Koivu scored in the first, and Zucker gave the Wild a 2-1 lead with his career-high 23rd goal midway through the second, tipping in a shot from Nate Prosser.
 Initially waved off for being touched by a high stick, it was deemed a good goal after the four officials conferred near the penalty box.

-NOTES: Anaheim C Ryan Kesler missed the game with a lower-body injury.
+NOTES: Eleven rounds is the longest shootout in Minnesota history.
+Anaheim went 14 rounds in a Nov.
+22, 2016, home loss to the Islanders. ...
+Anaheim C Ryan Kesler missed the game with a lower-body injury.
 Considered day-to-day, he'd played 22 straight games since returning Dec.
 27 from offseason hip surgery. ...
 Minnesota scratched LW Tyler Ennis for the first time in 10 games — and third time this season.
-He was replaced by RW Chris Stewart, a healthy scratch for the past five games. ...
-Wild RW Nino Niederreiter has five penalties in his last three games.
-He had 11 in his first 36.
+He was replaced by RW Chris Stewart, a healthy scratch for the past five games.

 UP NEXT